alvmarrod/yfinance-api/README.md

 - The project doesn't use `yfinance` `CachedSession`, as it has been tested and did not work as expected.
 - To counter this issue, we have implemented some `caching` mechanisms to avoid excessive requests to Yahoo Finance.
-- Calculations for financial metrics are implemented in `app.py`.
+- Calculations for financial metrics are implemented at [calculations.py](services/calculations.py).

 ## FAQ / Troubleshooting